NCAS-CMS/cfdm/docs/source/tutorial.rst

    >>> t.constructs(cid='auxiliarycoordinate999')
    {}

-An individual metadata construct may be returned, without its construct identifier, via the `~Field.get_construct` method of the field construct, which supports the same filtering options as the `~Field.constructs` method:
+An individual metadata construct may be returned without its construct identifier, via the `~Field.get_construct` method of the field construct, which supports the same filtering options as the `~Field.constructs` method.
+The existence of a metadata construct may be checked with the `~Field.has_construct` method of the field
+construct:

 .. code:: python

+   >>> t.has_construct('latitude')
+   True
    >>> t.get_construct('latitude')
    <AuxiliaryCoordinate: latitude(10, 9) degrees_N>
    >>> t.get_construct('units:km2')